-Please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended March 31, 2020 for more information regarding capital ratios and the capital adequacy process.
+Please refer to "Management's Discussion and Analysis of Financial Condition and Results of Operations - Capital and Regulatory Matters" in our Form 10-Q for the period ended September 30, 2020 for more information regarding capital ratios and the capital adequacy process.

-Capital Conservation Buffer
+Capital Conservation Buffer and Stress Capital Buffer

-The U.S. Basel III rules impose a CCB on top of the regulatory minimum established for each of the three risk-weighted asset ratios.
+The U.S. Basel III rules currently impose a CCB on top of the regulatory minimum established for each of the three risk-weighted asset ratios.
 Under the U.S. Basel III Standardized rules, the effective minimum capital ratios are: